JPier34/Moove-Mobility-dApp/frontend/README.md

 3. Confirm transaction in MetaMask
 4. Monitor auction status in real-time

-#### **Managing Collection**
+#### **Marketplace Navigation**

-1. View owned NFTs at `/my-collection`
+1. Browse available NFTs at `/marketplace`
-2. Track total portfolio value
-3. Transfer NFTs to other users
+2. Filter by vehicle type and price range
+3. View detailed NFT information and metadata
-4. View auction history and final prices
+4. Access auction and rental pass options
+5. Seamless integration with wallet connection

 ### 🛠️ For Developers